Member State law - Austria

-- the legislative procedure,
+- the legislative procedure

-- the status of the highest bodies within the state,
+- the status of the highest bodies within the state

 4. Federal statute

-The legislative process
+The legislative procedure

-- by the federal government
+- by the federal government (government draft law), or

-- by the Upper House.
+- by the Bundesrat.

 Is access to the database free of charge?

-Brief description of content
+Brief description of contents

-- Federal law
+- Federal law (consolidated version)

-- Draft bills
+- Draft laws (Begutachtungsentwürfe)

-- Government bills
+- Government draft laws (Regierungsvorlagen)

-- Provincial law
+- Provincial law (consolidated version)

 - Constitutional Court (Verfassungsgerichtshof)